 Each Alternative was considered by Panel at various meetings, both scheduled and extraordinary, according to the Modification Rules and in line with the Ofgem decision letter granting urgency for Modification 0678 (25 January 2019).
 Ofgem noted that potential Alternatives should be well formed, properly considered and brought forward in a timely manner; supporting evidence should be included.
 Ofgem urged Proposers to act responsibly in this regard in order to ensure GB compliance.

-Key timetables relating to Workgroup 0678 were defined in the following documents:
+Key timetables relating to Workgroup 0678 were defined in the following documents which can all be found on the Workgroup 0678 webpage:

-Ofgem decision letter granting urgency for Modification 0678 (25 January 2019)
+Ofgem decision letter granting urgency for Modification 0678 (25 January 2019);

-Ofgem decision by email 0679 Renumber to 0678A (31 January 2019)
+Ofgem decision by email 0679 Renumber to 0678A (31 January 2019);

-Ofgem decision letter granting extension of 0678 Timetable (08 March 2019)
+Ofgem decision letter granting extension of 0678 Timetable (08 March 2019).

 Workgroup meetings took place in 2019 on the dates shown below.
 Those in bold indicate that the meetings were added to the timetable originally included in Modification 0678 v1.0, those in italics were added after Ofgem granted an extension of the 0678 timetable on 08 March 2019: